 Thanks to JT and his posts and photos regarding his new ultra cool Sharp X68000 computer I’ve been taking a little time out to explore this fascinating machine myself…emulated (win68k) at the moment but plans are afoot to woo The Treasurer into leaking more funds…..either that or I’ll she’ll dance with ‘fury’ :-)

 I got my first hands on experience with a Sharp X68 last year at Play:Expo which had one parked next to a chic-let Commodore 116.
 I sat down to play Specticede on the 116 and I recall having a conversation with the chap next to me who was playing Slapfight on it to which we both agreed looked absolutely stunning considering it was running from just one floppy disk.
 Later on I had an amazing time thumbing through the disk box and picking out and playing even more perfect arcade ports.
 Take Final Fight for example, incredibly faithful to the original….and only on two floppy disks!

-Perfect timing as well, because the latest issue of Retro Gamer magazine features a look at some of the more obscure title on the X68000.
-Some of these look rather special and would have surely missed them judging by there Japanese names.
-Thumbs up RG.
+It’s perfect timing as well, because the latest issue of Retro Gamer magazine features a look at some of the more obscure title on the X68000 and some would have been surely missed judging by their long Japanese names.
+Thumbs up RG!

-So yeah, with that little fix, zen is restored.
-If it drops out again, the first of this years Retro Computer Museum’s gaming weekend is a month away!
+So yeah, with that little fix, retro gamng zen is restored.
+If it drops out again, the first of this years Retro Computer Museum gaming weekend is just a month away!